Kernels of trace operators via fine continuity: Introduction

 Thus our focus in this paper will be on determining conditions under which \eqref{E:wish} holds.
 We emphasize that while one implication in \eqref{E:wish} is an immediate consequence of the assumption that $\mu$ is absolutely continuous with respect to the $(\alpha,p)$-capacity, the other implication, namely that $\widetilde{u}=0$ $\mu$-a.e.\ on $\Gamma$ implies $\widetilde{u}=0$ $(\alpha,p)$-q.e.\ on $\Gamma$, is not satisfied in general.
 A counterexample where \eqref{E:wish} fails to hold was given in \cite[Examples 5.1.2, p.
 240]{FOT2011}; we comment on it in Remark \ref{R:counter} below.

-As we will see in Section \ref{S:Galerkin}, if \eqref{E:kerTr} holds then \eqref{E:kerTrmu} and \eqref{E:wish} are also equivalent to the convergence of Galerkin schemes for the numerical solution of integral equation formulations of PDEs in non-smooth domains.
-One particular application motivating the current study is that of acoustic and electromagnetic wave scattering by fractal obstacles, as studied for example in \cite{CCh-WCGHM25, CCh-WGHM24, Ch-WHM2017, Ch-WHMB2021,Ch-WCHR-PS2025}; for specific applications of \eqref{E:wish} in this context we mention \cite[Theorem 3.9]{CCh-WCGHM25}, \cite[Theorem 2.7]{CCh-WGHM24} and \cite[Proposition 3.6]{Ch-WCHR-PS2025}.
+The properties \eqref{E:kerTrmu} and \eqref{E:wish} are not only of theoretical interest.
+A significant motivation for the current study is the fact that if \eqref{E:kerTr} holds then \eqref{E:kerTrmu} and \eqref{E:wish} are \emph{both necessary and sufficient for the convergence of Galerkin schemes} for the numerical solution of certain operator equations, as we will see in Section \ref{S:Galerkin} {(see also \cite[Section 4]{Ch-WCHR-PS2025})}.
+Such equations arise, for instance, in the study of integral equation formulations of PDEs in non-smooth domains.
+One particular context in which our results apply is the scattering of acoustic and electromagnetic waves by fractal obstacles, as studied for example in \cite{CCh-WCGHM25, CCh-WGHM24, Ch-WHM2017, Ch-WHMB2021,Ch-WCHR-PS2025}; for specific applications of \eqref{E:wish} in this context we mention \cite[Theorem 3.9]{CCh-WCGHM25}, \cite[Theorem 2.7]{CCh-WGHM24} and \cite[Proposition 3.6]{Ch-WCHR-PS2025}.